syncthing/docs/users/config.rst

 .. option:: options.insecureAllowOldTLSVersions

-    Only for compatibility with old devices, as detailed in :doc:`/advanced/option-insecure-allow-old-tls-versions`.
+    Only for compatibility with old versions of Syncthing on remote devices, as detailed in :doc:`/advanced/option-insecure-allow-old-tls-versions`.

 Defaults Element